ldproxy/editor/docs/vscode.md

 ## Features

-- Command `Create new entities`: provides a graphical wizard to automatically generate provider and service configurations from data sources.
+- Command `Create Configuration Files`: provides a graphical wizard to automatically generate provider and service configurations from data sources and to generate value configurations (currently only MapLibre styles).
-- Command `Create new values`: provides a graphical wizard to automatically generate value configurations, currently only MapLibre styles.
 - IntelliSense: shows available properties in YAML configuration files.
 - Syntax checks: detects unknown or deprecated properties in YAML configuration files.
 - Tooltips: shows documentation for properties in YAML configuration files.

 ## Limitations

-- The extension is not yet available for Windows, only MacOS and Linux are supported for now.
 - The workspace root needs to be a ldproxy store directory for the extension to work properly.
 Parent directories that contain multiple store directories are not yet supported, and neither are multi-root workspaces.
-- Tile Providers cannot be generated yet.

 ## Usage